Visas

 Graduate Visa

-If you study in Australia for 2 years you may be able to get 2 of more years of se unlimited working rights in Australia.
+If you study in Australia for 2 years you may be able to get 18 months to 4 years of unlimited working rights in Australia.
 This time period is often vital to get you ready for a PR application.
 The application itself doesn’t necessarily look that complicated but the processes for this visa are very strict and the smallest mistake can lead to visa refusal.
 Not all studies will lead to graduate visa eligibility.

 As of February 2024, new 188 applications are currently not an option.
 We can assist with current 188 visa holders and the transition from 188 to PR.
 That said, often we find these visas are not the quickest pathway to permanent residency.